 Aristos.
 On the small and vibrant bay of Vourkari or Agios Nikolaos which is often buzzing with sailboats, speed boats, and yachts, everybody wants to try Aristo’s famous lobster pasta along with fresh fish and other Greek specialties in a very casual waterfront setting; totally unpretentious, yet still quite cosmopolitan.

 Ennea Kores.
-Freshest seafood rendered in delicious traditional ways and served with direct view to the quietest end of the bay of Vourkari are surely memorable.
-Some of the tables are placed right on waterfront and others are elevated with panoramic view to the bay.
+Freshest seafood rendered in delicious traditional ways and served with a direct view of the quietest end of the bay of Vourkari is surely memorable.
+Some of the tables are placed right on the waterfront and others are elevated with a panoramic view of the bay.
 Try oysters and pick your own fish from the kitchen.
 Farm-to-table veggies, Greek wine, and a wide range of local ouzo liquor are keys to casual gastronomic excellence!

 I Strofi tou Mimi.
 In the bay of Vourkari another sunset-view casual restaurant with most of its tables placed right on the sand serves fresh seafood and other Greek specialties.
 Romantic lights and seaside serenity make for a great date night.